oburu/platform-game/README.md

 # platform-game
 Super simple platform game in Vanilla JS and canvas.
-If you die, reset the page ;).